 Reverend Dr. Owen Ross lives in Irving, Texas.
 Ross has been the Director for the Center of Church Development for the North Texas Conference UMC, since July 1, 2017.
-In this role, Ross leads the vitalization and church planting strategies for the United Methodist Church in North Texas and serves on the Bishop's cabinet.
+In this role, Ross leads the vitalization and church planting strategies for The United Methodist Church in North Texas and serves on the Bishop's cabinet.
 Prior to this work, Ross served as the founding pastor of La Fundición de Cristo/Christ's Foundry United Methodist Mission for fifteen years.
 A native of the rural East Texas town of Henderson, he holds a Bachelor of Arts with a double major in International Studies and Political Science from Texas A&M University, a Master of Divinity from Southern Methodist University, and a Doctor of Ministry from Asbury Theological Seminary.
 He has also done coursework at La Universidad de las Americas - Puebla, Mexico, and at Africa University - Zimbabwe.
-Ross is serving his second term as a director, which will expire in 2023.
+Ross is serving his third term as a director, which will expire in 2026.

-Reverend Dr. Kristin Stoneking has served as Senior Pastor of Epworth United Methodist Church in Berkeley, California since 2017 and will transition to the role of Superintendent for the Bay District on July 1, 2023.
-An elder in the California-Nevada Annual Conference, she serves as chair for both the Western Jurisdiction Council on Finance and Administration and the Cal-Nevada Council on Finance and Administration.
+Reverend Dr. Kristin Stoneking serves as Associate Professor of United Methodist Studies and Leadership at Pacific School of Religion in Berkeley, California.
+An elder in the California-Nevada Annual Conference, she serves on the Western Jurisdiction Leadership Team as chair of the jurisdictional Council on Finance and Administration.
 She is a member of the conference leadership body (Core Team), and on the 2020 Jurisdictional and General Conference delegation.
 Stoneking serves as a member of the external audit committee for the General Board of Global Ministries.
 With experience serving local churches in California, Illinois and Kansas, developing church property for innovative and income-producing ministry, and revitalizing campus ministry, Stoneking describes her call as one to service, renewal and transformation.
 Prior to her current appointment, Stoneking served as the Executive Director of the United States branch of the Fellowship of Reconciliation in New York, an interfaith peace organization with consultative status at the United Nations.
 Stoneking is a graduate of Rice University (B.A.) and Garrett-Evangelical Theological Seminary (M.Div.), and the Graduate Theological Union (Ph.D.), and is a former Fellow of the Pluralism Project at Harvard University.
 For the Graduate Theological Union, Stoneking has served on the Board of Trustees, Presidential Search Committee, and co-chaired the Committee on Diversity, Equity and Inclusion.
 A published author on leadership and strategic planning, Stoneking has acted as a consultant with GBHEM and conferences in the Western and South Central Jurisdictions and is adjunct faculty at Claremont School of Theology.
-Stoneking is serving her second term as a director, which will expire in 2023.
+Stoneking is serving her third term as a director, which will expire in 2026.